The battle is on.

 Content consumers are caught in the crossfire, for sure.
 One pathway to eBooks has been blocked for the time being.
 At the moment, however, it appears that author’s are the biggest losers, what with at least one retailer trying to foist off reduced royalties and some publishers apparently skipping the get-author’s-permission step.

 This is screw-you capitalism at its finest.
 We don’t say this from a scholarly reserve, either.
-We’ve experienced it first-hand, from a print publisher no less.
+We’ve experienced it first-hand.
 This cannot stand.
 It promises to be a protracted battle.